 - Social transformation in Eastern Europe after the collapse of Communism

 - Mass mobilization in military, political and social spheres

 - Military conversion and its impact on transition

-- art and propaganda in the post-Soviet societies
+- Conscription and volunteer armies in the region

-The texts should be arranged in accordance with the Instructions for authors that are specified here: [http://ideopol.org/?page_id=7].
+Submitted texts should be arranged in accordance with the Instructions for authors that are specified here: [http://ideopol.org/instructions-for-authors/].
 The decision on publication will be made subsequent to two blind peer reviews of the manuscript.
-All authors who submitted their articles will be notified on Editorial Board’s decision by September 15 (for issue 1) or by October 30 (for issue 2).
+All authors who have submitted their articles will be notified on Editorial Board’s decision by September 15 (for issue 1) or by October 30 (for issue 2).